-Appendix D: Latex Allergy Questionnaire
+Appendix E: Latex Allergy Questionnaire

-Community Collec ie LUNA COMMUNITY COLLEGE Department of Nursing Latex Questionnaire 1.
-Have you ever bee Yes as having a latex allergy?
-2. Do you have any fo ood allergies such as bananas, kiwi?
-Yes No If yes, please l list: - 3.
-Have you ever had Yes a rash or itching after using latex gloves?
-4. Have you ever had the followin ng allergic symptoms after caring for patients in clinical or simulation?
-Watery Eyes, Itching, He adache, Wheezing, Eye or Sinus Irritation, Hives, Shortness of Brea ath, Coughing Yes No (If yes, circle symptoms you have experienced.)
-5. Have you ever exp erienced swo ollen eyes or lips after blowing up a balloon?
+LUNA COMMUNITY COLLEGE Department of Nursing Latex Questionnaire 1.
+Have you ever been diagnosed as having a latex allergy?
+Yes No 2.
+Do you have any food allergies such as bananas, kiwi?
+YesNo If yes, please list: 3.
+Have you ever had red hands, a rash or itching after using latex gloves?
+Yes No 4.
+Have you ever had the following allergic symptoms after caring for patients in clinical or simulation?
+Watery Eyes, Itching, Headache, Wheezing, Eye or Sinus Irritation, Hives, Shortness of Breath, Coughing YesNo (If yes, circle symptoms you have experienced.)
+5. Have you ever experienced swollen eyes or lips after blowing up a balloon?
 Yes No 6.
-Have you ever had Yes • l dermatological reactions after a dental or gynecologic exam?
-7. Do you have a hist ory of asthm a, atopic dermatitis, eczema or multiple allergies?
-Yes1 No 8.
-Have you exhibited d any dermat tological reactions when your skin comes in contact with latex or latex products?
+Have you ever had any unusual dermatological reactions after a dental or gynecologic exam?
+Yes No 7.
+Do you have a history of asthma, atopic dermatitis, eczema or multiple allergies?
+Yes No 8.
+Have you exhibited any dermatological reactions when your skin comes in contact with latex or latex products?
 Yes No 9.
-Have you remaine d free of alle rgic symptoms during clinicals or simulated lab experiences including s kills check offs?
-Yes No 10.
-Do you have any h istory or spir na bifida or multiple allergies?
+Have you remained free of allergic symptoms during clinicals or simulated lab experiences including skills check offs?
+Yes No 10 Do you have any history or spina bifida or multiple allergies?
 Yes No

-Appendix E: Academic Remediation Policy
+Appendix F: Academic Remediation Policy

-LUNA COMMUNITY COLLEGE Department of Nursing 2021-2022 Academic Remediation Requirements
+LUNA COMMUNITY COLLEGE Department of Nursing 2022-2023 Academic Remediation Requirements

-Students within the Nursing Program who achieve below an 80% on any unit exam, achieve below the benchmark on ATI, submit unsatisfactory clinical work, or perform unsatisfactorily on any graded class component will be placed on Academic Remediation with the Student Success Coach.
-The purpose of Academic Remediation is to ensure student comprehension of material and promote success within the Nursing field.
+Students within the Nursing Program who achieve below an 80% on any unit exam, achieve below the benchmark on ATI, submit unsatisfactory clinical work, or perform unsatisfactorily on any graded class component will be placed on an Academic Remediation Plan with the Student Success Coach.
+The purpose of an Academic Remediation Plan is to ensure student comprehension of material and promote success within the Nursing field.
 To accomplish this, each plan is individualized based on the student's needs.

-Once students have received their grade, it is the student's responsibility to check their email for a Remediation Form from the Student Success Coach and complete all necessary requirements within the Remediation Form, including getting all signatures required in a timely manner, in order to progress in the program.
+Once students have received their grade, it is the student's responsibility to check their email for a Remediation Form from m the Student Success Coach and complete all necessary requirements within the Remediation Plan, including getting all signatures required in a timely manner, in order to progress in the program.
 All appointments and/or arrangements should be made immediately to ensure completion by the deadline.

-Students have a week from the day their Remediation Form is sent to complete the entire process.
+Students have a week from the day their Remediation is sent to complete the entire process.
 If the due date lands on a holiday, the due date will be the following day the campus is opened.
-Remediation forms will be sent out on Fridays by 4 p.m. and will be due by the following Friday by 4 p.m.
-Failing to meet the deadlines or failure to submit the assigned Remediation will result in generation of a SNIP.
+Remediations will be sent out no later than Fridays by 4 p.m. and will be due by the following Friday by 4 p.m.
+Failing to meet the Remediation deadlines or failure to submit the completed assigned Remediation Form will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.